ros-navigation/navigation2/nav2_route/README.md

 If a routing or rerouting request is made using poses which are not known to be nodes in the graph, there may be a gap between the robot's pose and the start of the route (as well as the end of the route and the goal pose) -- or a "last-mile" problem.
 This gap may be trivial to overcome with denser graphs and small distances between nodes that a local trajectory planner can overcome.
 However, with sparser graphs, some kind of augmentation would likely be required.
 For example:
 - (A) Using a behavior tree which uses free-space planning to connect the robot and goal poses with the start / end of the route
 - (B) Using the waypoint follower (or navigate through poses or otherwise) that takes the nodes and uses them as waypoints terminating with the goal pose for freespace navigation using the route as a general prior
+- (C) Using the Route as a goal route to the goal, global planner to make a feasible plan for the next 100 meters (or so), and use the controller to track the global feasible path rather than the general route
-- (C) some other solution which will get the robot from its pose, through the route, to the goal
+- (D) some other solution which will get the robot from its pose, through the route, to the goal
-- (D) The trajectory planner can handle these gaps itself
+- (E) The trajectory planner can handle these gaps itself, so Route dense path to the controller directly

-A special condition of this when a routing or rerouting request is made up of only 1-2 edges, whereas both the start and the goal are not 'on or near' the terminal nodes (e.g. they're already along an edge meaningfully), the edges may be pruned away leaving only a single node as the route.
+A special condition of this when a routing or rerouting request is made up of only 1-2 edges, whereas both the start and the goal are not 'on or near' the terminal nodes (e.g. they're already along an edge meaningfully, so going to a goal node and then the final pose would involve back tracking), the edges may be pruned away leaving only a single node as the route.
 This is since we have already passed the starting node of the initial edge and/or the goal is along the edge before the ending node of the final edge.
 This is not different than the other conditions, but is a useful edge case to consider while developing your application solution.

-This is an application problem which can be addressed by A, B, C, D but may have other creative solutions for your application.
+This is an application problem which can be addressed above but may have other creative solutions for your application.
 It is on you as an application developer to determine if this is a problem for you and what the most appropriate solution is, since different applications will have different levels of flexibility of deviating from the route or extremely strict route interpretations.

 Note that there are parameters like `prune_route`, `min_prune_distance_from_start` and `min_prune_distance_from_goal` which impact the pruning behavior while tracking a route using poses.
 There is also the option to request routes using NodeIDs instead of poses, which obviously would never have this issue since they are definitionally on the route graph at all times.
+That bypasses the entire issue if the goal(s) are always known to be on the graph.

 ---